 THE LEFTY DRIESELL AWARD

-PHOENIX, AZ -- Northwestern’s Boo Buie is the recipient of the 2023-24 Lefty Driesell Defensive Player of the Year award, which is presented annually to the top defensive player in division I college basketball.
+SAN ANTONIO, TX -- Houston’s Joseph Tugler is the recipient of the 2025 Lefty Driesell award, which is presented annually to the top defensive player in division I college basketball.

 The Lefty Driesell award is named in honor of the legendary coach who spent over four decades as a head coach.

 Driesell won 786 games in 41 years at Davidson, Maryland, James Madison, and Georgia State.
 He ranks eighth on the NCAA career Division I coaches victories list and his teams at each stop were known for playing tenacious defense.
-From 1969-1986 at Maryland, his teams posted a 348-159 record, won two Atlantic Coast Conference regular season titles and one tournament title.
+From 1969-1986 at Maryland, his teams posted a jo348-159 record, won two Atlantic Coast Conference regular season titles and one tournament title.

 Driesell also led Davidson, Georgia State and James Madison to the NCAA tournament, making him one of three coaches to reach the NCAAs with four different programs.
 His teams won a total of 16 regular season championships and six tournament championships.